realworldocaml/book/en/files-modules-and-programs.md

 `freq.byte`, we would have gotten native-code instead.

 We can now run the our program from the command-line.
-The following line extracts strings from the `ocamlopt` executable, and then reports the most frequently occurring ones.
+The following line extracts strings from the `ocamlopt` executable, reporting the most frequently occurring ones.

 ```
 $ strings `which ocamlopt` | ./freq.byte